What you will study

 Learning a language is also learning about culture, so you will discover information about food and drink in France, places to eat and changing eating habits in the French-speaking world.
 You’ll also find out about different kinds of accommodation and attitudes to housing in France.

-Each week comprises 3–4 hours of interactive activities, exercises, explanations and tips about language-learning.
+Each unit comprises 3–4 hours of interactive activities, exercises, explanations and tips about language-learning.
 Throughout the course, you will improve your ability to understand spoken and written French and to communicate your own information and ideas.
 You will acquire a knowledge of the basic structures of French along with key vocabulary.
 It’s a good idea to keep notes either in a notebook or on your preferred digital device.
-There are regular revision weeks, and, at the end of each week, there is a quiz for you to practise what you’ve been learning.
+There are regular revision units, and, at the end of each unit, there is a quiz for you to practise what you’ve been learning.

 We look forward to seeing you soon.
 A bientôt!